Catenscia/MxOps/docs/source/user_documentation/values.md

 # Values

 To be as dynamic as possible, MxOps allows runtime evaluation of variables.
-This means that you can specify a generic argument and its actual value will change depending on its current state.
+This means that you can specify a generic argument and its actual value will change depending on the current state.

 ## Syntax